Abdul-Wahab-Abbasi/website-loader-for-dynamic-sides/README.md

 # website-loader-for-dynamic-sides
 Hello!
-if you are finding a loader for your dynamic website, so you are on a right path this loader works on page reloading and server requests like POAST, GET etc.
+if you are finding a loader for your dynamic website, so you are on a right path this loader works on page reloading and server requests like POST, GET etc.

 Just Download or Copy the code of load.js file and use it in your project